 Hamilton Fish Pool (Lower East Side) Corner of Houston and Pitt Street, New York, NY 10002

-LIVE STREAM: October 29, click Watch Live, top right corner
+LIVE STREAM: October 28 at 7PM, click Watch Live, top right corner

 American artist and choreographer Madeline Hollander will collaborate with 25 professional dancers from New York City’s iconic dance companies who were forced to cancel public performances owing to the pandemic.
 The new work is made up of the kinesthetic memories of these unseen performances, told through “marking,” the universal sign-language of hand gestures used to indicate movements and spatial blocking by dancers in rehearsals.
 Entitled Review, numerous distinct dance styles from companies as diverse as Trisha Brown, Bill T Jones and Arnie Zane, and Martha Graham, or Broadway productions West Side Story and Fiddler on the Roof, are interwoven on the same stage, creating a seemingly nonsensical, humorous yet epic, composition.
 Hollander will use this conceptual premise to choreograph an ode to dancers and dance communities of New York City.

 Curated by Charles Aubin, Senior Curator & Head of Publications

 For any questions or accessibility needs please email the box office: firstname.lastname@example.org

 Review (2021).
 Performa Commission for the Performa 2021 Biennial.
 Film still of rehearsal, July 2021.

 Madeline Hollander: Review is supported by Toby Devan Lewis, the Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, Sarah Arison, Melony and Adam Lewis, Yana Peel, Elise Jaffe and Jeffrey Brown, Bortolami Gallery, and the Fleischner Family Charitable Foundation.